-Dewani, a care home owner, had returned to the United Kingdom after his wife's death.
-He avoided extradition to South Africa on mental health grounds during a three-year court battle, but was eventually sent back in April to face trial.
+Dewani, a care home owner, returned to the United Kingdom after his wife’s death.
+He avoided extradition to South Africa on mental health grounds during a lengthy court battle, but he was eventually sent back in April to face trial.

 But in August, he was declared fit to stand trial after undergoing psychiatric observation, according to South African media.

-An indictment in the case said he faces charges including conspiracy to commit kidnapping, robbery with aggravating circumstances, murder and kidnapping, the South African Press Association reported.
+An indictment in the case said he faced charges including conspiracy to commit kidnapping, robbery with aggravating circumstances, murder and kidnapping, the South African Press Association reported.

-Dewani, from Bristol in southwest England, has said his wife was the victim of a carjacking and denies any involvement in the killing.
+Dewani, from Bristol in southwest England, said his wife was the victim of a carjacking and denied any involvement in the killing.